JESUS’ BIRTH ANNOUNCED AND ANTICIPATED

 [41]Now his parents went to Jerusalem every year at the feast of the Passover.

-[46]And it came to pass, that after three days they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
+[46]And it came to pass that after three days they found him in the temple, sitting amid the doctors, both hearing them, and asking them questions.

-[47]And all that heard him were astonished at his understanding and answers.
+[47]And all who heard him were astonished at his understanding and answers.

 [50]And they understood not the saying which he spake unto them.